ikennaozurumba/Laravel_demo_app/README.md

 ## Introduction

-Welcome to the Star Fish Laravel project!
+Welcome to the Laravel_demo_app project!
 This project automates the provisioning and deployment of a LAMP (Linux, Apache, MySQL, PHP) stack using Vagrant, a Bash script, and Ansible.
 The Laravel application is sourced from the official Laravel GitHub repository, and this project streamlines the process of setting up a web server environment.

 ## Project Overview